jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo();		// ??
 ```

-In pre-ES6 compliant environments, `foo()` would print `"2"` regardless of the value of `something`, since both function declarations were hoisted out of the blocks, and the second one always wins.
+In pre-ES6&ndash;compliant environments, `foo()` would print `"2"` regardless of the value of `something`, because both function declarations were hoisted out of the blocks, and the second one always wins.

 In ES6, that last line throws a `ReferenceError`.